Which of the following statements about partial pressures of gase... | Channels for Pearson+

 Multiple Choice

-Which of the following statements about partial pressures of gases in the tissues is true?
+Which of the following statements about partial pressures of gases in the lungs is true?

 A

-The partial pressure of carbon dioxide is higher in tissues than in the alveoli.
+The partial pressure of oxygen is the same in the alveoli and the blood.

 B

-The partial pressure of oxygen is higher in tissues than in the alveoli.
+The partial pressure of oxygen is higher in the alveoli than in the blood.

 C

-The partial pressure of water vapor is lower in tissues than in the alveoli.
+The partial pressure of nitrogen is higher in the blood than in the alveoli.

 D

-The partial pressure of nitrogen is significantly higher in tissues than in the atmosphere.
+The partial pressure of carbon dioxide is higher in the blood than in the alveoli.

 Verified step by step guidance